Share link: https://goo.gl/forms/8DjMyublUTDl4uN53

-Nearly 200 people turned out to Speak for the Trees in Pittsboro, to show the Town Board our support for saving more trees in Chatham Park .
+Nearly 200 people turned out to Speak for the Trees in Pittsboro, on February 15 to show the Town Board our support for saving more trees in Chatham Park .
 Much thanks to everyone for coming and to Jan Burger and other folks from Paperhand Puppet for all the art and puppets!

 Watch a short video https://youtu.be/KJmCWJuMP5A about the Chatham Park Tree Protection issue – with footage from the Procession of the Trees (produced by Amanda Roberson with her footage, plus video and photos by Peter Theye, Mark Barroso and Gary Simpson).